 Groups and bodies

-A document consists of an ordered list groups.
+A document consists of an ordered list of groups.
 Each group contains entities and constraints that result in a set of equations that gets solved.
 Groups are solved in the order they’re in the document.
 Once a group is solved, the position of its entities can’t be modified by subsequent groups.

 Groups can optionally have an active workplane.
-It can be in the same or any previous group.
+It can be in the same of any previous group.
 Use the “Set workplane” and “Clear workplane” tools to change the active workplane.
 With an active workplane, it becomes possible to draw entities in 2D space in that workplane.

 Groups can be reordered with the restriction that a group and its entities and constraints must only reference the group itself or previous groups.